Jsalam/SimpleNetInt/README.md

 ## JSON structure

-The data structure read by Simple NetInt is a JSON object with two independent arrays of nodes and edges.
-Each node must have an _id_, a set of _attributes_, a set of _connectors_, and a unique _pajekIndex_.
+The data structure read by Simple NetInt is a JSON object with two independent arrays, one for nodes and one for edges.
+Each node must have this key:value pairs:

+- an _id_
+- a set of _attributes_
+- a set of _connectors_
+- a unique _pajekIndex_
+- and a position in a tridimensional canvas

 ## **Future extensions**